 If you create a pose you don't want, you can delete it by right-clicking on it in the right column of the Shape Pane and choosing Delete Pose from the pop-up menu.

-In the Timeline, find the knob you chose for the new Pose.
+In the Timeline, find the knob you chose for the new Pose (you may have to scroll down).
 Click on the spider at the left side, and drag it up and down.
 Watch how the eye transforms from one Pose to the other.
 This is the key to animation in Jack.
 You can add spiders to the knob along the timeline to make the eye open or close at will.

 If you like, repeat the process for the other eye.
 If you connect the second eye's poses to the same knob, the eyes will always open and close together.
 If you want to sometimes have them open and close independently, connect them to separate knobs.